lynx-x-ray-observatory/soxs/doc/source/command_line/instrument.rst

                                 simput_file out_file exp_time instrument
                                 sky_center

-    Convolve a spectrum with an ARF and RMF and produce a PHA or PI spectrum.
+    Run the instrument simulator and produce a simulated event file.

     positional arguments:
       simput_file           The SIMPUT file to be used as input, or "None" if you